-The site of the proposed filtration plant is currently undeveloped and composed of trees and vegetation.
+The site of the proposed filtration plant is currently undeveloped and composed of trees and other vegetation.
 The grade of the site slopes from south to north at an approximate 2.5 percent slope.
-Tree surveys conducted in August, September and November of 2019 and December 2020 concluded that there are no tree species that warrant special consideration during the construction of the filtration plant.
-In August 2014, a wetland delineation confirmed the presence of approximately two acres of wetland under both NYS DEC and USACE jurisdiction, through which runs an unnamed and unclassified stream.
+Tree surveys conducted in August, September and November of 2019 and December 2020 concluded that there are no tree species that warrant special consideration during the construction of the Project.
+In August 2014, a wetland delineation confirmed the presence of approximately 1.4 acres of wetland under both NYS DEC and USACE jurisdiction, through which runs an unnamed and unclassified stream.
 In August 2019, additional wetland delineations were conducted to confirm the presence of these wetlands.
+In August 2021, the wetland delineations were validated by NYSDEC.
 The NY Natural Heritage Program did not identify any threatened or endangered species or critical habitats within or adjacent to the project site.

 Predominant soils found on site include Woodbridge loam (WdB), Udorthents, smoothed (Ub) and Paxton fine sandy loam (PnB).
 The majority of the site contains slopes of less than 10% and bedrock was not encountered during a preliminary geotechnical investigation up to 50 feet below ground surface.
-Several preliminary studies were performed in 2019 including a Phase I Archaeological Survey, Phase I Environmental Site Assessment (Phase I ESA) and a Preliminary Geotechnical report, discussed below:
+Several preliminary studies were performed in 2019 including a Phase I Archaeological Survey, Phase I Environmental Site Assessment (Phase I ESA) and a Preliminary Geotechnical report, discussed below.

-The Phase I Archeological Survey identified a broad scatter of mid-nineteenth through twentiethcentury material in low densities in two clustered areas within the project site, a stone fence along the west side of the project site, and a post-1940s poured concrete slab.
-Given the low artifact density, disturbed deposits, age of artifacts recovered, and lack of buried cultural features, it was recommended that the recovered artifact assemblage does not represent a potentially significant archaeological resource.
+The Phase I Archeological Survey identified a broad scatter of mid-nineteenth through twentieth-century material in low densities in two clustered areas within the project site, a stone fence along the west side of the project site, and a post-1940s poured concrete slab.
+Based upon the low artifact density, evidence of disturbance to deposits, the age of artifacts recovered, and lack of any buried cultural features, it was recommended in the report that the recovered artifact assemblage does not represent a potentially significant archaeological resource.
 This recommendation was accepted by the NYS Office of Parks, Recreation and Historic Preservation.
 WJWW will submit again to the CRIS system to reflect the updated site plans which includes the sewer line easement.

-The Phase I Environmental Site Assessment (ESA) consisted of performing a review of online and available existing documents, including record drawings and files from NYSDEC, Westchester County, Westchester County Airport, and the Town of Harrison, to obtain sufficient information that would assist in determining the environmental condition of the proposed project site.
+The 2020 Phase I Environmental Site Assessment (ESA) consisted of performing a review of online and available existing documents, including record drawings and files from NYSDEC, Westchester County, Westchester County Airport, and the Town of Harrison, to obtain sufficient information that would assist in determining the environmental condition of the proposed project site.
 In addition, the Phase I ESA included a visual assessment of the current conditions at the proposed project site and adjoining areas.
 A site visit was conducted on November 20, 2019 to identify physical and programmatic constraints, observe field conditions, and develop a Phase I ESA report in general conformance with the requirements of ASTM Standard E 1527-13.
 The proposed project site was not identified on any of the environmental database listings that were searched.
 Two Recognized Environmental Conditions (REC), an Historic Recognized Environmental Condition (HREC), and two Business Environmental Risks (BER) were identified on or near the airport property, but further investigation did not detect or identify these conditions or risks within the boundaries of the proposed project site.